SitecoreSupport/TestMongoDBConnection/README.md

 ## License

-This patch is licensed under the [Sitecore Corporation A/S License](./LICENSE).
+This tool is licensed under the [Sitecore Corporation A/S License](./LICENSE).

 ## Download